 A student must have access to their parent's FSA ID and password

-A student must have access to their parent’s 2020 tax returns, to double-check exact spelling of things when connecting to the IRS
+A student must have access to their parent's 2020 tax returns to double-check the exact spelling of things when connecting to the IRS.

 Remember to upload the additional documents required to your Going Merry account and attach it to the scholarship application.
 There is not an option to turn it in later or to anyone else.
 Turn it in with your application on Going Merry.